Xenosb/learn.rb/chapters/01-ruby/readme.md

-that most Ruby code looks like [pseudo-code](https://en.wikipedia.org/wiki/Pseudocode) (iterative text describing an algorithm), there are many methods built-in into Ruby that you won't fund in most other languages and they will have more intuitive names than in most other languages.
+that most Ruby code looks like [pseudo-code](https://en.wikipedia.org/wiki/Pseudocode) (iterative text describing an algorithm), there are many methods built-in into Ruby that you won't found in most other languages and they will have more intuitive names than in most other languages.

 In the last chapter we created a `hello_world.rb` file containing a program that